WOSS

 What is the Agentic AI Foundation (AAIF)?

-What are MCP, goose, and AGENTS.md?
+What are MCP, goose, AGENTS.md and agentgateway?

 Why does AAIF matter for developers and enterprises?